-With the equipment connected as shown in Figure 9 (Section IV), and the DA Meter "set-up" as described in Section III, you are now ready to perform a DCVG survey.
+With the MCM test equipment connected as shown in Figure 9 (Section IV), and the G1 data-logger set up as described in Section III, you are ready to perform a DCVG survey.

-To make a pipeline survey more manageable, MCM has developed a special harness which allows the DA Meter to be carried around the waist area in a "hands-free" fashion, allowing the individual to be able to position the reference electrodes (canes) on the ground (every 5.0 feet, or so, down the length of the pipeline) and to be able to "trigger" the push button canes when appropriate to do so.
+To make a pipeline survey more manageable, MCM has developed a special harness (belt pack) which allows the G1 to be carried around the waist area in a "hands-free" fashion, allowing the individual to be able to position the reference electrodes (canes) on the ground (every 5.0 feet, or so, down the length of the pipeline) and to be able to "trigger" the push button canes when appropriate to do so.

-With the harness assembly, the DA Meter sits on a tray at waist level allowing the operator to view the screen at all times and to make any selections required by tapping on the screen.
-Also, the dual-probe adapter shown in Figure 9, is attached to the underside of the tray, allowing convenient (5 pin cable) connection of the adapter's "output" to the DA Meter.
+With the harness assembly, the G1 sits on a tray at waist level allowing the operator to view the screen at all times and to make any selections required by tapping on the screen.
+Also, the dual-probe adapter shown in Figure 9, is attached to the underside of the tray, allowing convenient (5 pin cable) connection of the adapter's "output" to the G1.
 [Again, this will effectively connect the green-handled reference electrode cane to the positive side of the data logger's voltmeter and the red-handled reference electrode cane to the negative side of the voltmeter].

-In addition, a GPS receiver (together with its battery pack and antenna) can also be attached to the waist band of the harness, typically on the operator's back at waist level, with the antenna rising to above-head height.
+In addition, an external GPS receiver unit (together with its battery pack and antenna), if the internal GPS unit is not being employed, can also be attached to the waist band of the harness, typically on the operator's back at waist level, with the antenna rising to above-head height.

-V. 2 Readings to Take at the Beginning of DCVG Survey
+V. 2 Readings to Take at Beginning of a DCVG Survey

 It is important to begin your DCVG survey at a test station or at some other device that allows you to make electrical connection temporarily to the pipeline.
-Connection to the pipeline is required so that an IR drop value can be determined for use in the DA Meter's software calculation of % IR (see Section II.
+Connection to the pipeline is required so that an IR drop value can be determined for use in the software's calculation of % IR. (see Section II.
 7).

 Note: A significant IR drop value is necessary in order to be able to detect DCVG anomalies.
-A minimum IR drop value of ~200mV is suggested.
+For example, for the 5.7V, 400M $\Omega$ voltmeter setting, a minimum IR drop value of ~200mV is suggested for the following reason:

-If it is assumed that you would like to "mark" defects having, as a minimum, a 10% IR "size", the minimum Total mV value in this case would be 20mV.
-This means, in turn, that the minimum "Max mV" value that you'd be measuring would only be ~10mV or so.
-Given that the noise level will be around 5mV (+ or -), you can see why ~200mV would be a suggested minimum IR drop value.
-An IR drop value around 500mV would make anomaly detection easier.
+If it is assumed that you would like to "mark" defects having, as a minimum, a 10% IR "size", the minimum Total mV value, in the example case of a 200mV IR drop, would be 20mV.
+This means, in turn, that the minimum "Max mV" value that you'd be measuring would only be ~10mV or so, since, typically, about 50% of the total voltage gradient is accounted for in the first side drain reading (the Max mV reading).
+Since the noise level associated with the 5.7V, 400M $\Omega$ voltmeter setting is around ±5mV, you can see why ~200mV would be a suggested minimum IR drop value.
+An IR drop value around 500mV would make small size anomaly detection significantly easier.